WaisKamal/pngparser/README.md

 ## Current Limitations
 - Only images with color types truecolor and truecolor with alpha are supported
 - Interlacing is not supported
+- Verification on ADLER32 checksum and cyclic redundancy code (CRC) is not yet implemented
 - If an unsupported image is supplied, the behaviour of the application is undefined